• Skip to primary navigation

 ingredients to make this recipe

-• Red Bell Peppers: To add crunch and color.
-Substitution: Orange, yellow, or green bell peppers.
+• Red Bell Peppers: Adds crunch, flavor, and color.
+Subs: Green, orange, or yellow bell peppers.

-• Pineapple: I recommend using fresh ripe pineapple for best results.
-Substitution: Thawed frozen pineapple chunks, with liquids strained or canned pineapple; liquids strained.
+• Fresh Ripe Pineapple: Adds sweetness to balance the tang.
+Subs: Thawed frozen pineapple chunks, with liquids strained, or canned pineapple, with liquids strained.

-• Garlic Powder: Do not use minced garlic or it'll burn in the pan.
+• Garlic Powder: Adds concentrated savory flavor to the chicken.
+Do not sub with minced garlic or it will burn in the hot oil.

 Sweet and Sour Sauce

-• Brown Sugar: To add a caramel-like flavor.
-I like using light brown sugar but dark brown sugar works too.
+• Brown Sugar: Balances the tartness with a caramel-like flavor.
+I prefer using light brown sugar but dark brown sugar can work too.

-• Cornstarch: To thicken the sauce.
-Substitution: Potato starch, tapioca starch, or arrowroot starch.
+• Cornstarch: Thickens the sauce.
+Subs: Potato starch or tapioca starch.

 Note: Most Asian ingredients are typically found at Asian grocery stores, or you can check online.